mfamador/k8s-demo/README.md

 ## Make a request to the newly created service

-create a port-foward directly to the service port:
+create a port-forward directly to the service port:

     kubectl port-forward svc/hello 8888:8000

-and in another terminal
+and execute in another terminal

     curl localhost:8888